jomapps/novel-movie/docs/aiModels/veo3-audio-prompt-guide.md

 ---

-## Implementation in MicroScene System
+## Implementation in Scene System

 ### **JSON Prompt Structure Integration**

-When generating Veo3 JSON prompts for microScenes, audio should be integrated into:
+When generating Veo3 JSON prompts for scenes, audio should be integrated into:

 1. **Scene Setting**: Environmental and ambient sounds
 2. **Character Performance**: Dialogue delivery and vocal characteristics